December 1st, 2015 Last Updated on: November 30th, 2021

-If you're strapped for cash, no problem—you can donate food, clothes or volunteer your time serving dinner at a senior center, community center, homeless shelter.
+If you're strapped for cash, no problem—you can donate food, clothes or volunteer your time serving dinner at a senior center, community center or a homeless shelter.
+Giving Tuesday is about giving, in any way that you can.

 - Most donations are tax-deductible (get and save your donation receipt and check with an accountant)